'War Doctor' Says Treating COVID-19 Is Like Fighting An Invisible Enemy

 On finding a detonator in a shrapnel wound while performing a surgery in Syria

 I was operating on a lady who ... was the wife of somebody who was building bombs back in 2012.
 And the whole house had blown up, and she came into the hospital having had a severe injury to her left leg, and above the knee joint.
 She was exsanguinated — bleeding a lot through this hole.
-So we put a tourniquet on, which is the right thing to do, and then [stopped] the bleeding with the tourniquet, and then took [her] to the operating theater where I prepared for surgery.
+So we put a tourniquet on, which is the right thing to do, and then [stopped] the bleeding with the tourniquet and then took [her] to the operating theater where I prepared for surgery.
 And, making the incision ...
 I felt this sort of round object, which felt a bit unusual.
 And so I got both fingers around it and just pulled it out.
 And suddenly the whole attitude in the operating theater just went silent.
 When [the] Syrian interpreter, standing next to me, shouted ... "detonator!"
 And so I was holding up this detonator in my hand.
 My legs started to shake.
 If it was going to go off, then it would significantly cause a problem — probably wouldn't kill me, but it would certainly blow my hands off.
 We managed to put it into a bucket of water and gingerly take it out of the operating theater.
 But it's one of those very dangerous moments that you often find in war zones that you'd never find elsewhere.

 On how he feels about saving the life of someone who might be violent toward others or might work for ISIS